eventespresso/event-espresso-core/docs/AA--Javascript-in-EE/components/ui/image/avatar.md

 ### avatarUrl

 The url to the image used for the avatar.
+If no url is provided, the component will return null.

 - Type: `String`
 - Required: No